RavimalRanathunga/MediBox/README.md

 ## Project Structure

 - `flows.json` &mdash; Node-RED flow definitions for the dashboard and logic
-- `ESP32_Code/` &mdash; Source code for the ESP32 microcontroller
+- `src/` &mdash; Source code for the ESP32 microcontroller

 ## Dependencies

 - Node.js
 - Node-RED
 - ESP32 libraries (for Arduino or PlatformIO)

-## License

-This project is licensed under the MIT License.

 ---